Ficus

 A fast growing, broad spreading, rounded, very large, spreading, evergreen tree, that is native to tropical Asia from India to Malaysia.
 The outer and lower branches are gracefully weeping.

 Some records include: fastest recorded growth rate - 4 feet; largest on record - 140 x 200 feet with a trunk diameter of 15 feet.
+It can live up to 1330 years.
 It is very popular as a shade tree in the tropics as well as for use as a house plant or tropical foliage in shopping malls and office buildings in colder climates.

 The Weeping Fig is very commonly planted in south Florida.